svaberg/starwinds-analysis/README.md

-# 3D visualisation of BATSRUS output
+# 3D analysis and visualisation of BATSRUS output
 Free and open source analysis with the `pyvista` package!